impress-org/seamless-donations/readme.txt

 * **IMPORTANT:** Before upgrading from 3.3 or if you are experiencing problems upgrading from v3 to v4, [read this](http://zatzlabs.com/fixing-seamless-donations-4-0-updateactivation-problems/).

 = 4.0.15 =
+* Added new Host Compatibility Options section in settings
 * Added host compatibility option and mechanism to process form data via initiating page or post rather than external PHP file
+* Added host compatibility option and mechanism to bypass nonce validation for those hosts who break nonces on form submission
 * Modified YouTube tutorial video in main admin panel to resize responsively
 * Changed name of main Debug Mode section to Debug Options
 * Option to obscurify donor names shown in logs